Frequently Asked Questions

 Where are the events?

-The CICs are held at a conference center or hotel IN EACH CITY.
-Visit http://www.cicevents.org/about/locations/ for detailed directions, maps, etc from each conference site.
+The CICs are held at a conference center or hotel in New York City.
+Visit http://www.cicevents.org/about/locations/ for detailed directions, maps, etc.

 New York Hilton Midtown